-Rear slideout switches (if equipped) are located on a wall in the rear of the coach in or near the slide room.
+Rear slideout switches (if equipped) are located on a wall near the slideout room or the Systems Monitor Panel.
 Location varies by model and floorplan.

-Slideout Switches

-(Your coach may have one or more of these switches depending on model, options, and available equipment) -Typical View
+Slideout Switches (Your coach may have one or more of these switches depending on model, options, and available equipment) -Typical View

-NOTE: Never drive the vehicle with a slideout room extended!
+Never drive the vehicle with a slideout room extended!